Tag

 It’s safe to say that I was blown away by Boomerang X. As I said in my Boomerang X preview, it’s the DOOM game I’ve always wanted and it may have ruined FPS games for me.
 Gun are overrated – boomerangs are the new hotness.

 Boy does the boomerang feel good to fling, and you’ll quickly get access to a handful of superpowers that’ll only make the wooden spinner even more fun to use.
-Like the ability to teleport to it mid-air, or the ability to slow-time to a crawl as you up that perfect shot.
+Like the ability to teleport to it mid-air, or the ability to slow-time to a crawl as you line up that perfect shot.
 Combat is remarkably fluid and there’s barely any downtime.
 It’s fast, frenetic, and a whole heap of cool.
 String together a flawless succession of moves, and trust me, the feeling is unrivalled.

 .